Training to promote a whole-system approach

 The accompanying manual provides 1:1 exercises and video resources for young people who need help to regulate their emotions to prevent violent outbursts.

-into 3 sections – Safety/ Healthy Relationships/ Behaviour Change.
-It’s unique in that it address teen relationship abuse from 2 angles.
-First - helping young people avoid abusive relationships by increasing awareness and second by
+Designed to help young people navigate romantic relationships more safely, the toolkit is split into three sections: Safety, Healthy Relationships, and Behaviour Change.
+It's unique in that it addresses teen relationship abuse from two angles: first, helping young people avoid abusive relationships by increasing awareness and second, by helping them to stop.

 Respect is a registered charity in England and Wales, number 1141636, in Scotland, number SC051284 and a company, number 7582438.
 Registered address: VAI Second Floor, 200a Pentonville Road, London N1 9JP.
 VAT registration number: GB185413306